|

 It would seem too easy just to have stolen a car off the street, instead of

 hijacking one and killing its driver.
-Would she and Arkie be able to
+Would she and Arkie

-absolutely no chance of success.
+than she had absolutely no chance of success.

 At the time of the murder she would have been hanged, if convicted, as Julia